cuhklinlab/SGCAST-main/README.md

 # SGCAST

-SGCAST is a simple and efficient framework for identifying spatial domains by encoding information of spatial location and gene expression to latent embeddings.
-SGCAST  can not only conduct accurate identification of spatial domains but also finish further extraction of spatially expressed genes, which are critical for understanding tissue organization and biological functions.
-SGCAST transforms information on gene expression and the position of spots into two adjacency matrices and adopts a symmetric graph convolutional auto-encoder to integrate them.
+SGCAST is a simple and efficient auto-encoder framework to identify spatial domains.
+SGCAST adopts a Symmetric Graph Convolutional Auto-encoder to learn aggregated latent embeddings via integrating the gene expression similarity and the proximity of the spatial spots.
+SGCAST employs a mini-batch training strategy, which makes SGCAST memory efficient and scalable to high-resolution spatial transcriptomic data with a large number of spots.
+The latent embeddings given by SGCAST can be used for clustering, data visualization, trajectory inference, and other downstream analyses.

 ## Tutorials